Combe Down: Notable residents

 Henry John Patch (better known as Harry Patch, the "Last Fighting Tommy") was born in Combe Down in 1898; both his father and grandfather were Combe Down stonemasons.
 His family home is still in existence in Gladstone Road.
-Patch was briefly the third oldest man in the world and the last trench veteran of World War I, status which earned him international fame during the early 21st century.
+Patch was briefly the third oldest man in the world and the last trench veteran of World War I, a status which earned him international fame during the early 21st century.
 He died in July 2009, aged 111, by which time he was the last soldier to have fought in the trenches during World War One as well as the second last surviving British war veteran and one of four surviving soldiers from the conflict worldwide.
-His memoir, The Last Fighting Tommy (published in 2007) records his Combe Down childhood in some detail.
+His memoir The Last Fighting Tommy (published in 2007) records his Combe Down childhood in some detail.
 His funeral cortège passed through Combe Down village on its way to his burial in Monkton Combe churchyard.

-Herbert Lambert FRPS (1881–1936), society portrait photographer and harpsichord and clavichord maker.
+Herbert Lambert (1881–1936), society portrait photographer and harpsichord and clavichord maker.